-There were 29 reported incidents of sexual assault in the 2019-2020 academic year.
-Of these reports, 15 Complainants elected an informal resolution, 9 did not have a resolution available as the Complainant did not respond or the report was historical, and 5 elected a formal resolution.
+There were 19 reported incidents of sexual assault in the 2020-2021 academic year.
+Of these reports, 15 did not have a resolution available or requested, 3 elected a formal resolution, and 1 Complainant elected an informal resolution.

 Relationship and Interpersonal Violence